-The opposition has a majority in the 85-member house as the Supreme Court also reinstated 12 legislators who had been stripped of their seats when they defected from the ruling party.
+The opposition has a majority in the 85-member house as the Supreme Court also reinstated 12 parliamentarians who had been stripped of their seats when they defected from the ruling party.

 Meanwhile, the police have accused family members of the chief justice and a second judge on the five-member Supreme Court bench of corruption, and raided the home of the chief judicial administrator.